onedata/onedata-documentation/docs/intro.md

 ecosystems, called *zones*.
 Each Onedata zone constitutes an independent data management platform, bringing together multiple data centers (providers).
-At the heart of each Onedata ecosystem lies a *Onezone* service that serves as a center of authority and an entry point to the system, integrating with OIDC & SAML identity providers.
+At the heart of each Onedata ecosystem lies a *Onezone* service that serves as a center of authority and an entry point to the system, integrating with OIDC & SAML [identity providers][].
 While typically it operates on the level of a federation (e.g. [EGI DataHub][]), in principle the size of a zone and the administrative setup of the providers building up an environment can be arbitrary.